On this page

 - You have a turnover of no more than €20,000 per calendar year.

-- Your business is located in the Netherlands, or you are a permanent resident.
+- Your business is located in the Netherlands, or you have a permanent establishment in the Netherlands.

 The new KOR can be used by: